 Is there anything wrong with hunting or fishing?

-Meanwhile, the first of those diesel mechanic resume samples leaves no doubt.
+Meanwhile, the first of those auto mechanic resume samples leaves no doubt.

-Expert Hint: Create a cover letter for your resume for mechanic jobs.
-Talk about your understanding of the shop’s needs, then show you’ve done a few things like that before.
+Expert Hint: Learn how to write a cover letter for your resume for mechanic jobs and send it with your resume.
+When writing it, talk about your understanding of the shop’s needs, then show you’ve done a few things like that before.